 Our guarantees to you

-OLT are committed to providing a pleasant, efficient and professional learning experience throughout your course.
+OLT&R is committed to providing a pleasant, efficient and professional learning experience throughout your course.
 We guarantee you our full support and assistance throughout the duration of your course, including telephone, email or face-to-face assistance.
-OLT aims to provide clear and accurate information and advice at all times and to provide all information in a timely and effective manner.
+OLT&R aims to provide clear and accurate information and advice at all times and to provide all information in a timely and effective manner.

 Prior to registration, we ensure that we give you all necessary information regarding enrolment procedures, vocational outcomes, fees, access and equity, guidance and support, complaints and appeals and Recognition of Prior Learning and Credit Transfer information; all to enable you to make an informed, unbiased and accurate decision as to whether the proposed course is right for you.